-Concerning health-care professionals in government institutions, article 47 of the Federal Law of Responsibilities for Government Officers expressly forbids these officers from requesting, accepting or receiving any gifts or donations from persons whose commercial or industrial activities are directly linked, regulated or supervised by government officers.
+Concerning healthcare professionals in government institutions, article 47 of the Federal Law of Responsibilities for Government Officers expressly forbids these officers from requesting, accepting or receiving any gifts or donations from persons whose commercial or industrial activities are directly linked, regulated or supervised by government officers.

-What are the most common infringements committed by manufacturers with regard to collaboration with health-care professionals?
+10 What are the most common infringements committed by manufacturers with regard to collaboration with healthcare professionals?

-According to the 2013-2014 annual report of CETIFARMA, in that period they received 10 complaints.
+CETIFARMA has not published an updated yearly report over complaints.
+According to the last report, the 2013/14 annual report of CETIFARMA, in that period they received 10 complaints.
 CETIFARMA issued decision in six of those complaints.
 Concerning the remaining four complaints, one was withdrawn and the other three were dismissed.
-In this report, however, CETIFARMA does not provide any details of the complaints, such as grounds, parties or decisions.
-CETIFARMA states that complaints have increased 30 per cent in comparison with the previous period, as there were 32 complaints.
+In this report, however, CETIFARMA did not provide any details of the complaints, such as grounds, parties or decisions.